Skip to content

 The Overseas Highway is one of the most beautiful road trips in the USA.

-The concept for the highway was created in 1921 due to the Florida land boom.
-The Miami Motor Club wanted to gain more attraction from tourists and new Florida residents.
+The highway concept was created in 1921 due to the Florida land boom.
+The Miami Motor Club wanted to attract more tourists and new Florida residents.
 The keys were an untapped resource, with fishing areas and thousands of acres of land that had not been developed yet.

-In the 1910s, the Florida Keys were only accessible by boat or train, which damaged the potential for tourism and growth.
-With the Overseas Highway, the keys would be more accessible.
+In the 1910s, the Florida Keys were only accessible by boat or train, which damaged their potential for tourism and growth.
+The Overseas Highway would make them more accessible.

-The Overseas Highway was opened in 1928 and is 182 kilometres long.
-The exotic road trip route goes through the Florida tropics and savannas, a climate different from any other state in the U.S. The highway was redone in the 1980s to expand it into four lanes.
+The Overseas Highway, which opened in 1928 and is 182 kilometres long, is an exotic road trip route through the Florida tropics and savannas, a climate different from any other state in the U.S. The highway was redone in the 1980s to expand into four lanes.

-A feature of the Overseas Highway is that the route goes over 42 bridges between Florida’s mainland and its keys.
-The Seven Mile Bridge is the most iconic bridge on the Overseas Highway and is actually 2 separate bridges.
+A feature of the Overseas Highway is that it crosses 42 bridges between Florida’s mainland and its keys.
+The Seven Mile Bridge is the most iconic bridge on the Overseas Highway and is two separate bridges.

 The older of the 2 parts of the Seven Mile Bridge opened in 1912.
 It supports only cyclists and pedestrians crossing the ocean between the keys.
 The newer bridge was built from 1978 to 1982 and is open to cars and other vehicles.

 The Seven Mile Bridge is nearly 11 kilometres long, one of the longest bridges in the world.
 It connects Knight’s Key to Little Duck Key along the Overseas Highway.
-For those seeking an eco-friendly solution to dispose of unwanted vehicles, exploring options like USJunkYards can provide a convenient and responsible way to recycle or repurpose old cars while potentially earning some extra cash in the process.
+For those seeking an eco-friendly solution to dispose of unwanted vehicles, exploring options like USJunkYards can provide a convenient and responsible way to recycle or repurpose old cars while earning some extra cash.
 While travelling on the bridge, lighthouses, multiple white-sand beaches, and colourful coral reefs can be seen.

 road trips in the USA - florida key west